AgoraIO-Community/agora-go-backend-middleware/DOCS/Get_Started.md

 - Real-time transcription control
 - RTMP push and pull services

-By using this middleware, you can streamline your development process and quickly implement Agora's powerful real-time cloud services in your applications.

 This guide will walk you through setting up and using the Agora Middleware Service, helping you leverage its capabilities to enhance your development workflow.

 ## Table of Contents